sleepepi/data-management/data-entry-and-verification.md

 2. [REDCap (Research Electronic Data Capture)](https://redcap.partners.org/redcap/)
   * Originally developed at Vanderbilt University (2004), REDCap is a secure web application designed for building and managing online research databases.
   * Databases can be designed online with minimal to no computer science background.
-    - Data can be created interchangeably using dropdown menus, numeric or text entry, and can be restricted to meet data type requirements.
+    - Data can be created interchangeably using drop-down menus, numeric or text entry, and can be restricted to meet data type requirements.
-    - Inclusion of a dropdown menu for "Incomplete," "Entered," and "Verified" can document entry and verification process.
+    - Inclusion of a drop-down menu for "Incomplete," "Entered," and "Verified" can document entry and verification process.
   * Access can be restricted and logged by user.
   * Data can be exported and stored locally for archiving in formats compatible with common statistical packages (SAS,R,SPSS,Stata).
 3. Offline software